pleuph/StackCalculator/README.md

   - I have not come across what, if any, the standard is for this in RPN

 ### Solution 2
+The StatefulStackCalculator has the ability to take in numbers as doubles and store them on a stack.
+Four different operations can be applied, popping the top 2 numbers from the stack and returning the result.

 ### Unity projects